AtreyaSh/fastVision/README.md

 4. In order to run the Tesseract OCR algorithm, we need to install `tesseract-ocr` and `libtesseract-dev`.

-   `$ sudo apt-get install tesseract-ocr libtesseract-dev`
+   `$ sudo apt-get install tesseract-ocr libtesseract-dev libleptonica-dev`

 5. In order to run ROI selection processes, we need to install `OpenCV` onto our system.
 A comprehensive guide can be found here: